-IAESTE (pronounced “eye-ess-tay”), or the International Association for the Exchange of Students for Technical Experiences, is a global organization promoting intercultural exchange between students in STEM fields across the globe.
-IAESTE was first established in 1948, and now has more than 80 official member countries that collaborate to host and send students abroad for technical internships each year.
-During the internship, students travel to host countries in the IAESTE network where they complete paid internships at companies, universities, and research organizations.
-The program was established in the United States in 1950 and is administered by Cultural Vistas, a nonprofit exchange organization which develops international professional experiences that empower people to drive positive change.
+IAESTE (pronounced “eye-ess-tay”), or the International Association for the Exchange of Students for Technical Experiences, is a global organization promoting intercultural exchange between students in STEM fields.
+Established in 1948, IAESTE now includes over 80 official member countries that collaborate to provide students in the STEM fields with paid, international internship opportunities.
+The program was established in the United States in 1950 and is administered by Cultural Vistas, a nonprofit exchange organization promoting global understanding and collaboration among individuals and institutions.
+Cultural Vistas develops international professional experiences that create more informed, skilled, and engaged citizens.

 How Does It Work?

-IAESTE’s goal is to provide international professional opportunities for students studying in technical fields (Science, Technology, Engineering, Mathematics, and Architecture).
-Participants complete internships at private institutions, universities, and research centers around the world.
-IAESTE participants receive a stipend that generally covers at least the cost of living in their host city.
-Housing accommodations and other administrative services, such as assistance with the visa process, are provided by the IAESTE organization in the respective host country.
+IAESTE provides international professional opportunities for students in the technical fields (Science, Technology, Engineering, Mathematics, and Architecture).
+Participants complete internships at host institutions ranging from large multinational corporations to university research centers to startups.
+All IAESTE participants receive a stipend that covers at least the cost of living –housing, transportation and food – in their host city.
+Housing accommodations and other administrative services, such as assistance with the visa process, are provided by the local IAESTE organization in the respective host country.
 Additional in-country support is provided by a network of local student-volunteers, who organize cultural activities and assist with logistics.

 Who Can Apply?

-Adventurous candidates in technical fields are encouraged to submit an application for the IAESTE United States internship program.
-Applicants must be enrolled full-time in a technical field (STEM + Applied Arts, including Architecture) at an accredited four-year university in the United States.
-U.S. citizenship is not required.
-Applicants should be rising juniors or above by the time the internship begins (sophomores are also encouraged to apply), between the ages of 19-30, and fluent in English.
+Students in the technical fields looking for a way to combine the cultural immersion of a study abroad program with the professional development of an internship are encouraged to submit an application for the IAESTE United States internship program.
+Applicants should be enrolled full-time (or a recent graduate) in a technical field (STEM + Applied Arts including Architecture).
+International students at U.S. colleges and universities are encouraged to apply, as U.S. citizenship is not required.
+While the majority of IAESTE applicants are rising juniors or above by the time the internship begins, sophomores are also encouraged to apply.
+Fluency in English is required.
 More details on eligibility are available on our Application Information page.